milkiyas-web/section-B/Desktop/oop/README.md

 This is opposite to all() which returns True if at least one element in the list is True.

+## DICTIONARY

+## get

+Returns the value for a key if it exists, otherwise returns a default value.

+## keys

+Returns a view of all the keys in the dictionary.

+## pop

+Removes a key and returns its value

 Thanks,
 Milkiyas
 ETS 0937/15